barryclark/jekyll-now/_posts/2023-1-29-jekyll-dracula-syntax.md

 title: jekyll-dracula-syntax
 ---

-The examples below use the [jekyll-dracula-syntax](https://github.com/captam3rica/jekyll-dracula-syntax) for code fence syntax highlighting.
-I created this theme based on the [draculatheme.com](https://draculatheme.com/) color pallet.
+The examples below use the [jekyll-dracula-syntax](https://github.com/captam3rica/jekyll-dracula-syntax) for code syntax highlighting.
+I created this theme based on the [draculatheme.com](https://draculatheme.com/) color palette.

 **Python example**